KadinTucker/GrandSpace/rulebook/glossary/milestone.md

 [Warfare](../../rulebook/warfare.md):
 - +1 per mineral or biomass sample stolen
-- +1 per damage dealt to an enemy ship
+- +1 per damage dealt to an enemy ship or shield
-- +2 for receiving damage to a ship
+- +2 for receiving damage to a ship or shield
 - +5 for destroying an enemy ship
 - +5 for having a ship destroyed in combat
-- +25 for conquering an enemy *shield*
+- +10 per city conquered when conquering a system
-- +50 for having an enemy conquer one of your shields
+- +10 for plundering a city